 Clean Mold and Mildew

 No matter how quickly you attempt to dry your wood furniture, mold and mildew can start to grow.
 In fact, it takes just 24 to 48 hours for fungus to begin growing.
 Mold only requires food, water and oxygen to grow.
 This can occur with a simple water leak, condensation, high humidity and other conditions that create moisture.
-To remove mold and mildew from wood furniture, clean the wood well with a bleach solution.
+To remove mold and mildew from wood furniture, clean the wood well with a HEPA vacuum and then damp wipe with an anti-microbial.
 Once the fungus has been removed, you may need to apply a new layer of finish to help restore the look of the furniture and to protect the wood from further damage.